-In terms of individual course results, St Hilda’s was listed thirteen times as having the highest performing students.
+In terms of individual course results, St Hilda’s was listed nineteen times as having the highest performing students.
 The course listing is based on the percentage of students at each school who had Year 12 ATAR course combined scores in the top 15 percent of all students in that course.
 In order to be included on the list, there must be a minimum of 10 students in the course.
-The courses are wide ranging and include the following:
+The courses are wide ranging and include the following.

 Certificates of Excellence

-Nine Certificates of Excellence were awarded to our students.
+Sixteen Certificates of Excellence were awarded to our students.
 These are awarded to students in the top 0.5% of candidates based on the examination mark in an ATAR course.